 The induction of diabetes resulted in a significant decrease (p<0.05) in the fasting blood glucose concentration of all the induced groups (figure 1).
 Group A, which was normal control, was not induced.
 The combination of V. amygdalina and Z. officinale resulted in a significant increase (p<0.05) in the bodyweight of the extract-treated groups.
 The increase was observed at a weekly interval.
 However, a more significant increase was observed in the group treated with 200mg/kg bodyweight of the extract combination (figure 1).

-Figure 1: Effect of administration of a combination of ethanol extract of V. amygdalyna and Z. officinale on the bodyweight of alloxan-induced diabetic rats.
+Figure 1: Effect of administration of a combination of ethanol extract of V. amygdalina and Z. officinale on the bodyweight of alloxan-induced diabetic rats.

 3.2 Results of the effect of the extract on Fasting Blood Glucose Concentration